READ THE PROLOGUE and the FIRST CHAPTER (below)

 Ed’s strong point was honesty.
 I’d always wished it was sensitivity.
 If Donna had killed herself, wasn’t it my fault for not being there?

-I felt the guilt starting to weigh on me, but forced myself to choose gratitude.
+I felt the guilt starting to weigh on me, but decided to choose gratitude.
 “How about when we’re done,” I suggested, “we go someplace nice for lunch and make a toast to all the good times we had?”

 Ed smiled.
 “Then we were four young folk singers who wanted to change the world.
 Now we’re just two old fogies and the world ignores us.”